A topic from the subject of Inorganic Chemistry in Chemistry.

 • Definition: Acids are substances that donate protons (H+ ions), while bases are substances that accept protons.

-• pH Scale: The pH scale measures the acidity or basicity of a solution, with 0 being strongly acidic, 7 being neutral, and 14 being strongly basic.
+• pH Scale: The pH scale measures the acidity or basicity of a solution, ranging from 0 (strongly acidic) to 14 (strongly basic), with 7 being neutral.

-• Conjugate Acid-Base Pairs: When an acid donates a proton, it becomes its conjugate base, and when a base accepts a proton, it becomes its conjugate acid.
+• Conjugate Acid-Base Pairs: When an acid donates a proton, it forms its conjugate base.
+When a base accepts a proton, it forms its conjugate acid.

-• Strong vs. Weak Acids and Bases: Strong acids and bases ionize completely in water, while weak acids and bases ionize partially.
+• Strong vs. Weak Acids and Bases: Strong acids and bases completely ionize in water, while weak acids and bases only partially ionize.

-• Neutralization: Acid-base reactions result in the formation of salts and water, a process known as neutralization.
+• Neutralization: Acid-base reactions result in the formation of water and a salt; this process is called neutralization.

 Main Concepts:

-• Arrhenius Theory: Defines acids as substances that release H+ ions in water, and bases as substances that release OH- ions in water.
+• Arrhenius Theory: Defines acids as substances that produce H+ ions in water, and bases as substances that produce OH- ions in water.

-• Brønsted-Lowry Theory: Defines acids as proton donors and bases as proton acceptors.
+• Brønsted-Lowry Theory: Defines acids as proton (H+) donors and bases as proton acceptors.
+This theory expands upon the Arrhenius theory.

 Acids and Bases Chemistry